|Difficulty Easy||Prep 2 m||Cooking 180m||Serves 6||Cost € 3|

 This is the epitome of a refreshing summer snack and it is beautiful to look at too

-Do your children tend to snack a lot more in the summer-time?
+Do your children tend to snack a lot more these days?
 We can relate.
 It feels like we are running a restaurant at the best of times.
 Because the snacking is so constant we like to have some healthy options to hand.
 Even better when those healthy options are sweet and delicious.
 Frozen yoghurt bark - where have you been until now?

 We have only recently discovered frozen yoghurt bark and it is already a favourite among the whole family.
 This is the epitome of a refreshing summer snack and it is beautiful to look at too.
 We do eat with our eyes after all.